Menu

 We are currently developing our learning resources for the DT Curriculum in Upper Key Stage 2 and hope to be able to use these in the future for projects which require programming, monitoring and controlling a product.

-Like all areas of our Inspire Curriculum, we have used research evidence to develop our pedagogy of teaching and learning.
-For more information please see our Inclusive Quality First Teaching Key Principles.
+Like all areas of our Inspire Curriculum, we have used research evidence to develop our teaching and learning pedagogy.
+For more information, please see our Inclusive Quality First Teaching Key Principles.

 Impact